 Off The Wall Kids

-Located in east London, this new indoor playground is ideal for younger children.
+Located in east London, this indoor playground is ideal for younger children.
 The playground features slides, obstacles, rodeo riders, jumping pillow, ninja course etc. Parents can observe the kids from comfy couches strategically positioned in the middle of the room.
+Eat before you come because this place also offers only junk fast food.

 Address: 539 First St, London, Ontario; Phone: 519-914-0551